-The Microscopy and Imaging Core Facility (MICF) is located on the mezzanine and third floor of the Robert H. and Clarice Smith Building at the Wilmer Institute and comprises 1,500 square feet of laboratory space.
-The facility provides state of the art light and electron microscopic instruments and consultation to researchers at the Wilmer Eye Institute.
-The MICF staff members are committed to provide equipment support and consultation for experimental designs involved in cell imaging, instrument selection, instrument training, sample preparation, and image analysis to its users.
+The Microscopy and Imaging Core Facility (MICF) is located on the mezzanine and third floors of the Robert H. and Clarice Smith Building at the Wilmer Eye Institute.
+The facility comprises 1,500 square feet of lab space and provides state of the art light and electron microscopic instruments, as well as consultation to Wilmer researchers.
+MICF staff members are committed to provide equipment support and consultation for experimental designs involved in cell imaging, instrument selection, instrument training, sample preparation, and image analysis to its users.

 Training for the independent use of instruments is available by appointment only and depends upon instrument availability.

 The MICF is accessible via a keycard system to approved users who have been trained to work independently.
 Your badge number and name will be submitted for coding by the facility administrator once you have completed training.
 Authorized users may bring associates from the same lab for observation of microscopy experiments.
 Other activities, such as instrument demonstration, teaching, and facility tours, must be pre-authorized with the facility administrator.
 Instruments involved in such activities should be reserved for these purposes.